harrisonlab/verticillium_pathogenomics/README.md

 sequences and remove poor quality data.
 This was done with fastq-mcf

-Trimming was first performed on all strains that had a single run of data:
+Trimming was first performed on the strain that had a single run of data:

 ```bash
   for StrainPath in $(ls -d raw_dna/paired/*/*); do